gongfangntu/Hw1/README.md

 # Hw1
-This is for homework 1 and the deadline is march 22.
+This is for homework 1 and the deadline for submission is 22 March 2019.